pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 > User sponteanously adds a review

 Success: user sponteanously interacts with the questions!
-Failure: some terms are still in english, fixed now
+ [x] Failure: some terms are still in english, fixed now

 > User wants to make a change to the review

-Failure: this is not yet possible
+ [/] Failure: this is not yet possible, tracked in https://github.com/pietervdvn/MapComplete/issues/2129

 ## Updating information